ganassini/cache-analytics/README.md

 # Cache-sim

-Cache-sim is a project about collecting and visualizing data about different cache configurations with 4 mandatory experiments and a bonus one in the "Computer Organization and Architecture II" course at Federal University of Pelotas utilizing the [SimpleScalar](https://github.com/toddmaustin/simplesim-3.0) along with self-made scripts to generate the data and turn it into CSV files and [Matplotlib](https://matplotlib.org/) python library to make graphs.
+Cache-sim is a project about collecting and visualizing data about different cache configurations with 4 mandatory experiments and a bonus one in the "Computer Organization and Architecture II" course at Federal University of Pelotas utilizing [SimpleScalar](https://github.com/toddmaustin/simplesim-3.0) along with self-made scripts to generate the data and turn it into CSV files and [Matplotlib](https://matplotlib.org/) python library to make graphs.

 The benchmarks used in this experiment were [GCC](https://www.spec.org/cpu2000/CINT2000/176.gcc/docs/176.gcc.html) and [GO](https://www.spec.org/cpu95/CINT95/099.go/).